A Visual Reinforcement Learning-Based Separate Primitive Policy for Peg-in-Hole Tasks: EXPERIMENT

 \textbf{Evaluation Results}.
-Fig.~\ref{rr_2} presents the training results for ten tasks, where each policy is evaluated through 3 different seeds.
-S2P-DrQ-v2 outperforms the plain policy in terms of sampling efficiency, which benefits from additional insertion action $\bm{a}_{ins}$ to reach the hole surface faster.
-Meanwhile, the exploration of location policy can be narrowed through $a_{ins}$ to output deterministic location actions. $a_{ins}$ is scheduled in advance as a chain of sequential actions to increase the number of insertion attempts.
-Although AR can be used to enable similar exploration and reinforce perception of the current action, we found this is less effective than establishing a policy to independently learn the insertion action.
+Fig.~\ref{rr_2} presents the training results for ten tasks, where each policy is evaluated through 5 different seeds.
+S2P-DrQ-v2 outperforms DrQ-v2 in terms of sample efficiency.
+Meanwhile, the exploration of location policy can be narrowed through $\bm{a}_{ins}$ to output deterministic location actions. $\bm{a}_{ins}$ is scheduled in advance as a chain of sequential actions to increase the number of insertion attempts.
+Although AR can be used to enable similar exploration and reinforce perception of the current action, we found this is less effective than establishing a policy to learn the insertion action individually.
 As shown in Fig.~\ref{rr_2}, for the challenging V- and X-shape tasks, S2P is able to substantially improve the success rate while enhancing the sample efficiency.
 The gray dashed lines in Fig.~\ref{rr_2} indicate the success rates of different methods in the middle of the training period to quantify the performance comparison.
-For most tasks, S2P-DrQ-v2 achieves a performance gain of 20\%-30\% relative to the plain policy, especially for the case with complex polygons.
-Notably, S2P attains a $\sim100\%$ success rate with only half of the training frames.
+For most tasks, S2P-DrQ-v2 achieves a performance gain of 20\%-30\% relative to DrQ-v2, especially for the case with complex polygons.
+Notably, S2P-DrQ-v2 attains a $\sim100\%$ success rate with only half of the training frames.
+MAPLE is built upon Soft Actor-Critic (SAC) \cite{haarnoja2018soft}.
+Yarats et al. \cite{yarats2022mastering} have shown that DrQ-v2 achieves better sample efficiency than SAC.
+For MAPLE, two different temperature coefficients are used to balance the exploration and exploitation of high- and low-level policies, which exacerbates the low sample efficiency of MAPLE.
+Numerous primitives are not needed for the peg-in-hole task.
+Thus, co-training with a high-level categorical policy to select and combine different primitives increases the training cost.

+For contact-rich tasks, large contact forces generated during the exploration phase can lead to hardware wear and potential safety risks.
+Furthermore, we attempt to evaluate the ability of S2P to find the optimum state with multiple reward and penalty conditions.
+Thus, a force threshold of 15 N is given to prevent the agent from learning aggressive behaviors, i.e.,